Calisthenics Workout, Best Exercises and Benefits - Dr. Axe

 The results indicated that calisthenic exercises were more likely to improve coordination after three and six months of training compared to Pilates.
 Pilates is great, but if you’re looking to increase coordination, you may benefit more from calisthenics-type exercises.

-Typically, when lifting your own body weight, it requires focus and engagement of many more muscles to ensure proper form.
-That means that all of these muscles are getting work which will result in a more evenly distributed physique (rather than an overbuilt one).
+Typically, when lifting your own bodyweight, it requires focus and engagement of many more muscles to ensure proper form.
+That means that all of these muscles are getting work that will result in a more evenly distributed physique (rather than an overbuilt one).

 Calisthenics workouts are perfect for adding strength without adding bulk.
 This is often needed to become more efficient at other sports as well as helping to prevent injury.